 Video Game Helps Strengthen Eyes

-Amblyopia is commonly known as a lazy eye, and before now, often needed surgery in order to be corrected.
-People who suffer from the disorder also suffer from impaired vision due to a reduction of their vision field.
+Amblyopia is commonly known as a lazy eye, and before now, often needed surgery to be corrected.
+People who suffer from the disorder also suffer from impaired vision due to a reduction of their visual field.
 For this reason and for aesthetic reasons, most sufferers look for viable treatment options that will fit into their lifestyle.
 While surgery is a viable option, most people dread going under the knife.
 Plus, who wouldn’t rather play Tetris than have surgery?

-The scientists at the McGill University Health Center cited that Tetris was a viable treatment option because it requires visual information to be sent to both eyes simultaneously.
+The scientists cited that Tetris was a viable treatment option because it requires visual information to be sent to both eyes simultaneously.
 In turn, the patient’s eyes learn to work cooperatively, and the weaker, lazier eye will learn to adjust and open wider.
-This is also in part due to the level of plasticity in the brain.
+This is also due in part to the level of plasticity in the brain.